yousef50300/performance-optimization/performance-optimization.md

 <h2 id="how-can-we-decide-which-type-of-grant-to-use-">How Can We Decide Which Type Of Grant To Use :</h2>
 <pre><code>     This Based On What is The Type Of Client
      First Party Or Third Party.
-If The Client is Third Party We Must Use Authorization code grant Based On Client Id &amp; Client Secret &amp; UserName &amp; Password But If The client Is Trusted Or First Party
+If The Client is Third Party We Must Use Authorization code grant But If The client Is Trusted Or First Party We Can Depend On Password Grant .....
+Finally We
-     We Can Depend On Password Grant .....
-Finally We Can use Client Credentials Grant in Machine To Machine Credentials
+     Can use Client Credentials Grant in Machine To Machine Credentials Like Cron Job
 </code></pre>